lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

       * 's3bucket' is nested within 'Resources'
       * 'Resources' is a top-level key:value pair within the YAML template
     * Summary:
-      * 'Resources' is a key:value pair where the value is a dictionary with 1 key:value pair (s3bucket)
+      * 'Resources' is a key:value pair where the value is a dictionary with 1 key:value pair (s3bucket) (t)
-      * 's3bucket' is a key:value pair with a dictionary that has 2 key:value pairs (Type & Properties)
+      * 's3bucket' is a key:value pair with a dictionary that has 2 key:value pairs (Type & Properties) (t)
         * 'Type' is a key:value pair which controls what type of resource is created (in this example, an s3 bucket)
         * 'Properties' is a key:value pair where the value is a dictionary with 1 key:value pair (BucketName)
-          * 'BucketName' is a key:value pair where the value is a string that controls the name of the s3 bucket (physical resource that will be created by CloudFormation)
+          * 'BucketName' is a key:value pair where the value is a string that controls the name of the s3 bucket (the physical resource that will be created by CloudFormation) (t)